Battle of Vevi (1941): Allied

 The Klidi Pass (Kirli Derven) – which links the towns of Vevi and Klidi to the south – is 100–500 m wide, a winding defile, with steep, rocky and treeless sides up to 1000 m high.

 During April 1941, conditions at the top of the pass were "bitterly cold"; rain turning into snowstorms.
 These hindered the ability of the Allied infantry to sleep, especially the Australians and New Zealanders – who were tired after a long and sudden journey from North Africa, and were not experienced in or equipped for wintry, mountain conditions.

 Mackay Force was deployed in two sub-sectors: Greek forces around the town of Kelli, 10 km east of the pass and British Empire forces at the pass (Kirli Derven) itself.

-The British Empire's units occupying Kirli Derven itself were comprised predominantly of Brigadier George Vasey's Australian 19th Infantry Brigade: the 2/4th (minus one company) and 2/8th Battalions, complemented by the British 9th Battalion, King's Royal Rifle Corps (also known as the 1st Rangers).
+The British Empire's units occupying Kirli Derven itself were predominantly Brigadier George Vasey's Australian 19th Infantry Brigade: the 2/4th (minus one company) and 2/8th Battalions, complemented by the British 9th Battalion, King's Royal Rifle Corps (also known as the 1st Rangers).
 The infantry were supported by parts of the New Zealand 27th (Machine Gun) Battalion, the Australian 2/1st Anti-Tank Regiment, the British 2nd Regiment, Royal Horse Artillery and other smaller elements of Australian and British artillery units.
 Vasey's headquarters were located a substantial distance away, approximately 10 km south of the town of Klidi.

 Around the pass, Vasey's three infantry battalions were spread across a 16 km-wide front: the 2/8th was on the ridge to the east of the pass, the 1st Rangers was on a north-facing spur on the western side, and the 2/4th was to the west of the Rangers, on Golema Glava height 1001 m).
 New Zealand machine gunners were distributed among the infantry.
 Australian and British artillery units were concentrated in the pass itself.

 The Kelli sub-sector was covered by a Greek brigade-level force, primarily the Dodecanese Regiment (three battalions totaling 3,500 personnel), which was reinforced by the Greek X Border Sector (500 personnel), three Greek artillery batteries (one mountain artillery, one field artillery and one anti-tank artillery battery equipped with 75 mm field guns), one sapper (engineer) company and one machine gun company.
 The total strength of the Greek force – under Colonel Sergios Aristotelis – was about 5,000 personnel and 15 guns.
 The 3rd Battalion, Dodecanese Regiment (III/Dod.) was deployed on the right flank of the British Empire' units, on Delinski Dol heights 1200 m), followed by I/Dod., II/Dod. and X Border Sector to the far right.
 Two 75mm guns were deployed in the antitank role between III/Dod. and I/Dod., controlling the road that passed through the village of Kelli.

 Immediately west of Mackay Force and covering its left flank, across Radosi heights (Mala Reka ridge), were the 350 personnel of the Greek I/88 (1st Battalion, 88th Regiment; 21st Brigade), part of the Greek Cavalry Division.